 A kung fu uniform should be strong, durable and loose fitting.
 Kung fu pants allow for deep stances, high kicks, and repetitive movements in training.
 A traditional kung fu uniform is made of raw silk, rather than the shiny silk often seen in demonstrations, it is designed to withstand kung fu training and competition.
 Breathable like cotton, this type of silk allows the martial artist to keep warm when training lightly, or to dry off quickly when he or she breaks a sweat.
 The black silk kung fu jacket and pants set is the most popular traditional kung fu uniform combination.

 The traditional tai chi uniform has the same requirements.
 Tai Chi pants must also be strong and loose so you may strive for your lowest Fu Hu Bu stance in the Snake Creeps Down movement, and strong enough not to tear when you Turn and Kick with Your Heel.
 The tai chi jacket is soft and flowing, like the tai chi form itself.
 The sleeves are long, ending about midway down the back of your hand, so that at full extension of your arm, the silk fabric still covers the forearm.
-Frog buttons on the sleeves and down the front allow you to tighten the sleeves if needed, and lends the tai chi jacket a classic look.
 The combinations of both white pants and white top, or black pants and white top, are the most popular for traditional taiji silk uniforms.

 Silk is natural fabric that does not impede your Qi circulation in any way.
 Unlike most man-made materials, like polyester or nylon which can create a static field around your body, silk allows your energy (Qi) to flow smoothly.
 Because your Qi circulation is of utmost importance in Chinese martial arts and for your health and vitality, it is essential for martial artists, meditators, and anyone interested in a healthy lifestyle to wear natural fibers at all times for optimal Qi circulation.
 This beautiful silk clothing also becomes softer each time it is washed, and is very comfortable for wearing at home casually, or out in the evening as formal wear.